I3N0dWZm/I3N0dWZm.github.io/PDF/FOPN_foweb_Printer_Privilege_Escalation.md

 ### 02-12-22
 ### FOPN foweb encrypted PDF - Printer Privilege Escalation

-I was reviewing a pdf with FOPN_foweb encryption, and wanted to see if i could increase privilages to remove encryption and decompress the file completely.
+I was reviewing a pdf with FOPN_foweb encryption, and wanted to see if i could increase privileges to remove encryption and decompress the file completely.

 ```text
 Filter/FOPN_foweb/V 1